 Steady U.S. production may make it hard for WTI Crude to sustain prices above \$70, although global demand has firmed and global supply has tightened.
-Demand outlook remains generally positive for industrial metals, but trade tensions may persist.
+Demand outlook remains generally positive for industrial metals, but trade tensions may persist and technicals are challenged.
 Tariffs also weighing on crop prices, which have broken down technically.
 The event-driven investing outlook remains promising as tax reform and continued global growth may increase the corporate activity opportunity set.